 Now that municipal and provincial elections are behind us, all eyes are on policymakers to step up and support housing development at scale.
 Precondo's market analysts have pointed out that meaningful change requires not just zoning reform, but also streamlined approvals and more transparency around developer obligations.

-The housing market's ridiculous stance is also another element to blame.
+The housing market's current stance is pushing average-income earners away from homeownership.
 People with an average income cannot even think of owning a home of over $800,000 in the city.

 While the market is pushing people away from owning homes, the rental demand is apparently on the rise.
 The high home prices along with new government regulations have put a bar on many homebuyers, hence pushing them to try out the rental market [1].